tonykhaov/teach-unit-testing/README.md

   /*
   use .getByLabelText() instead of .getByRole('checkbox') because think like a user.
-  The user won't select any random checkbox, it will select the input (checkbox) that has the label text he wants.
+  The user won't select any random checkbox, it will select the input (checkbox) with the label text he wants.
   */
   expect(checkbox).toBeInTheDocument()

   /*
-  // userEvent is another testing-library package that allows the test to interract with "DOM" elements
+  // react-testing-library export fireEvent that allows the test to interract with "DOM" elements
-  // from the userEvent we want to click on something so we pass the element in the method .click() */
+  // from the fireEvent we want to click on something so we pass the element in the method .click() */
   // UNCOMMENT THE LINE BELOW
-  // userEvent.click(checkbox)
+  // fireEvent.click(checkbox)

   /*
   now that we have clicked on the checkbox, we need to make an assertion